 Tom was born in South Buffalo.
-He was raised in South Buffalo and Clarence, New York, and Newport Beach, California.
+He was raised in South Buffalo, Newport Beach, California and Clarence, New York.

 He won full scholarships to Beloit College in Wisconsin and The Juilliard School (under Alan Schneider) at Lincoln Center.
 Later he trained with Edith Skinner, Cicely Berry and Kristin Linklater.
 He also trained with Stella Adler, at her invitation.
 Tom went on to play over fifty classical and contemporary roles at theaters around the world.
 In addition to full seasons at Baltimore Center Stage, The American Conservatory Theater in San Francisco, The Williamstown Theater Festival in Massachusetts, and the Edinburgh Festival in Scotland, he has also performed at UBU Repertory, Theater for the New City, the Riverside Shakespeare Company in New York, The Hangar Theater in Ithaca, and Yale.